AdobeDocs/release-notes.en/current.md

   * For organizations who are not currently using [!DNL Experience Platform], you will now see the [!DNL Experience Platform] product in the [!UICONTROL Admin Console], including the capabilities listed above.

-  * For organizations currently using [!DNL Experience Platform], note that [!UICONTROL Places] will be consolidated into the [!DNL Experience Platform] card.
+  * For organizations currently using [!DNL Experience Platform], [!UICONTROL Places] will be consolidated into the [!DNL Experience Platform] card.

-* Adobe [!DNL Experience Platform] [Data Collection](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/reporting-interface/overview-data-collection.html) (formerly [!DNL Launch]) and [Privacy](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) will continue to appear as their own product cards, separate from the other Experience Platform capabilities
+* Adobe [!DNL Experience Platform] [Data Collection](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/reporting-interface/overview-data-collection.html) (formerly [!DNL Launch]) and [Privacy](https://experienceleague.adobe.com/docs/experience-platform/privacy/home.html) will continue to appear as their own product cards, separate from the other [!DNL Experience Platform] capabilities

-For help on Experience Cloud interface common components, see the [Experience Cloud Interface and Administration Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html) (includes [!UICONTROL Customer Attributes], [!DNL Experience Cloud Assets], and [!UICONTROL Audiences]).
+For help on Experience Cloud central interface components, see the [Experience Cloud Interface and Administration Guide](https://experienceleague.adobe.com/docs/core-services/interface/experience-cloud.html) (includes [!UICONTROL Customer Attributes], [!DNL Experience Cloud Assets], and [!UICONTROL Audiences]).

 +++